SwiftJimmy/spotify_challenge/Task2/Task2-b-README.txt

     Based on the user, I calculated the number of streams per weekday, divided by the total number of streams.
     This may also determine when advertising is sent to a user or at what day new releases/songs should be released.

-3. Variation coefficient over distinc listened artists, releases and tracks on weekly basis:
+3. Variation coefficient over distinct listened artists, releases and tracks on weekly basis:
     'variation_coefficient_over_listened_artists_on_weekly_basis',
     'variation_coefficient_over_listened_releases_on_weekly_basis',
     'variation_coefficient_over_listened_tracks_on_weekly_basis'